-From the mosque, we visited the medina and quickly twisted through a portion of the souks.
+From the mosque, we visited Casablanca’smedina and quickly twisted through a portion of the souks.
 We mostly passed through the food market area.
-Snails, mollusks, and turtles were for sale at one vendor location.
+One vendor was selling snails, mollusks, and turtles.
 Fortunately, we found out that the turtles are purchased as pets.

-Upon exiting the medina, we meandered down the White City’s streets and we given a chance to do some shopping.
-I personally loved seeing the egg delivery on a cart…a little different from a milk man in the USA.
-Margit was interested in a chandelier and a store she stopped in directed her around the corner.
-We stumbled upon several shops lining a pedestrian walkway.
+Upon exiting the medina, we meandered down the White City’s streets and were given a chance to do some shopping in Casablanca.
+I personally loved seeing the egg delivery on a cart.
+A little different from a milk man in the USA!
+Margit was interested in a chandelier which took her around the corner where we stumbled upon several shops lining a pedestrian walkway.
 It was a nice area, and Jimmi found a button-down shirt that he could wear tonight at Rick’s Café, which had a dress code.

 After shopping, we took a drive to the corniche.
 We wandered along the sidewalk above the shoreline as we passed by McDonalds, a café, and a variety of gyms and beach clubs.
 Some seemed ready for business while other locations were home to empty pools.

-The afternoon included stops in and around the Habous area.
+The afternoon included stops in and around the Habous Quarter of Casablanca.
 First, we visited Pasha’s Mahkama, or court, which was built in 1952.
-The Mahkama formerly the reception halls for the Pasha of Casablanca as well as a courthouse.
+The Mahkama was formerly the reception halls for the Pasha of Casablanca as well as a courthouse.
 Now the complex is used for government administration.

 After visiting the Mahkama, we stopped at Casablanca’s Royal Palace.
 Though closed to the public, with a guide, we were allowed to wander a limited area of the grounds lined with elaborate water features, flags, flowers, and orange trees.
 Today, additional guards in red coats stood by the usual guards which meant the King, who resides in the palace in Rabat, would be visiting soon.
 As such, we were not allowed to take pictures of the military personnel.

-Finally, we made it to Rick’s Café which is a restaurant owned by an American, and it is an exact replica of that which was featured in the movie Casablanca.
+Finally, we made it to Rick’s Café,a restaurant owned by an American.
+It is an exact replica of the restaurant featured in the movie Casablanca.
 We were seated at a table upstairs which looked down into the middle of the restaurant.
 I really enjoyed the atmosphere here, and the food was outstanding.
 The fig and goat cheese salad was fantastic as was the duck!
 I think it was probably nice just to have a meal that differed from the traditional tajine.
-I have never seen the movie Casablanca, but I feel like I should now that I have dined at Rick’s Café and wandered the city.
 ETB